tfgg/yournextmep/_candidates/eu2014/green/violeta-vajda.md

 person: violeta-vajda
 region: london
 party: green
-title: London - Green Party - Violeta Vajda
+title: Violeta Vajda is running for MEP in London for the Green Party
 incumbent: false
 ---